ajLapid718/YahooFantasyBasketballScript/README.md

 ## From Configuration to Implementation

-- My Ruby Version: Ruby 2.3.3 (type in the command `ruby 'ruby -v'` to determine which version you have)
+- **My Ruby Version**: Ruby 2.3.3 (enter the command `ruby 'ruby -v'` in your command line to determine which version you have)
   - You can go to Google and download Ruby with RubyInstaller for Windows!
 The instructions are clear and concise!
-- My Operating System: Windows
+- **My Operating System**: Windows 10
-  - You can most likely run these scripts on other Operating Systems as well
+  - You can most likely run these scripts on other Operating Systems as well (Mac OS X, Ubuntu, etc.)!
-- My Preferred Web Browser: Google Chrome
+- **My Preferred Web Browser**: Google Chrome
   - The source code uses Chrome, but you can edit it to use Firefox or Internet Explorer, too!
-- My Preferred Text Editor: Atom
+- **My Preferred Text Editor**: Atom
-  - This text editor has a user-friendly download process and will help you organize and see the code!
+  - This text editor has a user-friendly download process and will help you organize and view the code!
-- My Watir Version: 6.8.4
+- **My Watir Version**: 6.8.4
+  - Enter the command `gem install watir` to add this gem/library to your computer!
   - Certain operations are deprecated (no longer supported) in older versions, so this is important!
-- My Watir-Webdriver Version: 0.9.9
+- **My Watir-Webdriver Version**: 0.9.9
   - This is the engine which makes direct calls to the browser.
-This gets things going and runs the show!
+This gets things going!
-- My Terminal: Git Shell/Windows Power Shell
+- **My Terminal**: Git Shell/Windows Power Shell
   - User-friendly tailored command line, but it can be unnecessary for your purposes!
+- **My PATH**:
+  - Put chromedriver.exe into your Local Disc (C:)!
+  - Check out the YouTube videos for installing chromedriver by DevNami or Artur Spirin!
+  - If all else fails, be sure to check out the "Getting Started" section of Google's ChromeDriver support page
+- **My Highline Version**: 1.7.8
+  - This is necessary for the Full Version to operate properly!
+  - The command for this is `gem install highline`, and feel free to check out their GitHub!
+  - This allows you to type your password into the command line with asterisks replacing each character!

+Let's do a quick recap.
+First, you'll need to download Ruby onto your computer.
+This will give you the ability to interact with the programming language and the scripts.
+Your computer needs to be able to know what language you're talking to it in.

+Second, you'll need to install the Watir gem with your command line.
+Ruby has some gems and libraries loaded up already, but the default setup does not include some gems or libraries.
+This is the reason why we need to install Watir individually.
+This is also the same reason why you'll need to install Highline individually.

+Following that, you will need to do a couple of `cd` commands in your command line and journey through to the folder that has the scripts you may have downloaded from this repository.
+A quick tutorial could probably get you up to speed.
+Try to put the folder in your Desktop as opposed to your Downloads; this might make things more intuitive.

+Inevitably, you will type in one of the three commands to run the script of your choice: `ruby 'Start_Them.rb'`, `ruby 'Start_Active_Players.rb'`, or `ruby 'Bench_All_Players.rb'`.

+## Final Thoughts and Things to Consider

+Check out the `README.md` in `Start_Active_Players_Lite` before reading this section!
+All of this might seem like a lot of work, but now you're more familiar with a little bit of the ins-and-outs of script files, environment setup, and programming.
+Yes, yes, yes...you can also set up your lineup for the week or bench your players for the day as well as get a mini-report about your opponent's amount of starts for the week...but you've become a part of the community.
+Whether you are someone deciding to study computer science, computer engineering, software engineering or if you are someone who wants to use the script in a one-and-done manner, you now have a clearer idea of what programmers potentially work with.
+As I've been told many times, it is important to know where to look and what to ask.
+In light of that, don't hesitate to use your flavor of search engine (Google, Bing, Quora) to come across answers to questions you may have.
+Word of advice, please check out StackOverflow as well.

+By the way, if you take a look at the actual source code (lines of code in the scripts), you can probably figure out what most of the code is doing.
+Ruby is generally known for being semantic (readable) and was designed with being as close to English statements as possible.
+Once you sift through all of the vocabulary (what), find reliable sources of information (who), develop intuition for what goes where (where), get to know rationales for certain designs and principles (why), and keep in mind that there's a time and place for everything (when)...then you'll ride up the learning curve fairly quickly!
+Patience and confidence helps, too...just like anything else.
+At the root of it, that's what I'm trying to express: coding is like learning how to learn and is a lot like things you may have had too learn before.
+Just like any language, there's the read-write-speak domains with separate but related perspectives.
+Use analogies...use metaphors...use whatever is necessary.

+I hope this helps you on your journey, despite how lengthy it turned out to be.

 ## Possible Areas With Room for Improvement